DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/permissions.md

 The `EXECUTE` attribute is abstract in nature, similarly to how the permission definition of type `generic` is abstract.

+This attribute doesn't contain any useful meta data in of itself, unlike the `BROWSE`, `READ`, `EDIT`, `ADD` and `DELETE` attributes.

-This attribute is mostly used with permission definitions of type `generic`, where are opening access channels to system functionality such as clearing cache, running an update, installing a module, etc.
+It is mostly used with permission definitions of type `generic`, where we are opening access channels to generic system functionality such as clearing cache, running an update, installing a module, etc.